 Financing Homeownership

-Homeownership is an essential wealth-building tool for Black and Latinx households.
+Homeownership is an essential wealth-building tool for Black and Latine households.
 For households of color, home equity is a larger – if not the largest – portion of their wealth-building portfolio in comparison to other ethnic groups.
 White families have a more diverse portfolio of assets, which helps them weather financial setbacks and economic downturns.

 Financing Homeownership